MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot.md

 ### Disable Enterprise IoT

+Customers with ME5/E5 Security plans who no longer need the Enterprise IoT monitoring can turn off the feature.
 For more information, see [Turn off enterprise IoT security](enterprise-for-iot-get-started.md#turn-off-enterprise-iot-security).

 ### End of trial period

-If you haven't added a standalone license by the time your trial ends, your trial is automatically canceled, and you lose access to Enterprise IoT security features.
+Customers with a Microsoft Defender for Endpoint P2 license who don't add a standalone license by the time the trial ends, have the trial automatically canceled, and lose access to Enterprise IoT security features.

 For more information, see [purchase a standalone license](enterprise-for-iot-get-started.md#purchase-a-standalone-license).